UTZbox/LetsGO/README.md

 // Introduction:
 This Project let you easy build USB Cue Controller, with integrated Audio and MIDI-Interface for using with QLAB®, GO-Button® and Ableton© Live®.
 No driver are needed to work.
 Just Plug n Play.
 The Functionality goes up to USB and MIDI Cue Control, Wireless-Remote, USB-Audio and MIDI-Interface!
+(Similar to Devies Like Audio-Ape or AirTurn, but with more functions integrated)

-It is a professional developed and testet device, which is used all day in different Theaters and Artist.
+It is a professional developed and testet device, which is used all day in different by Theaters and Artist.
-Many times I was asked to built a device for someone.
-(Which costs some time that I actually not have yet) And since I not want to build a business with that, I decided to do a DIY Project and release it on GitHub.

 // What can the LetsGO do?
 It can control the Software via 6 Push-buttons and 3 Mode Switch.
-It has a Hardware Midi Output, to control a Backup-Player or other Devices.
+It has a Serial Midi Output, to control a Backup-Player or other Devices.
 It has a built in Stereo Audio Output with Line Level, running on 44.1kHz.
 It has a built in USB-MIDI Interface.

 So you get an All in One Solution especially when using GO-Button with iPad.

 The Push-Buttons are for GO, STOP ALL (Panic), Select previous Cue, Select next Cue, Volume Up and Down.
 To have some flexibility, there are 3 Mode buttons that switch the USB Commands and the Hardware Midi Output Commands.